-The consular protection of EU citizens
+The consular protection of EU Citizens

-- Loss of travel documents;
+- A need for emergency travel documents;

 - A serious accident or serious illness;

 - Relief and repatriation in case of an emergency;

 In Saudi Arabia, twenty-one EU Member States have a resident Embassy, while six do not.